 “Faith is taking the first step even when you can’t see the whole staircase.” ― Martin Luther King Jr.

-A much bigger challenge is to steer a campaign or move a company forward when all you can see is the patch of road directly in front of you.
-It’s tough to take a next step when you’re not sure where it will lead.
-In many ways, this business dilemma reflects our national landscape: unprecedented initiatives launched with goals in mind, but anxiety among many Americans over where we’ll end up.
+A much more significant challenge is to steer a campaign or move a company forward when all you can see is the patch of the road directly in front of you.
+It’s tough to take the next step when you’re unsure where it will lead.
+This business dilemma reflects our national landscape: unprecedented initiatives launched with goals in mind, but anxiety among many Americans over where we’ll end up.